Kadayanickadu: Christian Community

 A few Christian families also live here from very old times.
 The earliest appears to be Ambalattumkal.
 In those days there was a belief that once a certain Hindu community (oil mongers) makes coconut oil, one Christian person has to touch that oil for purification.
 It is believed that Ambalattumkal family was brought and settled here for the purpose of "oil purification by touch."
 The other Christian families are Sarpathummuri, Mathilakam, Poothiot & Thottiyil.
 Malayil family came from Vazhoor and settled here.
 Several Christians from Kozhencherry came and settled in Thottathumkuzhyil area.
 These families are still known as Kozhencherry family.
 Abraham Mathai, Thondutharayil was the first one to settle down in Kadayanickadu from Kozhencherry.
 Most of the Christians are engaged in commercial and farming activities.
 Hindus, Christians and Muslims lived cordially and peacefully in Kadayanickadu for several years.

 Community Life

 In Kadayanikadu complete interaction mutual respects, co operation exists between all the castes, creed & faiths.
 There are major temples, two for Devi and for Sastha.
 The Sasta temple is owned by NSS - Nair Service Society Karayogam, one Devi temple by SNDP - Sree Narayana Dharma Paripalana and the other by Ayyappa Seva Sangham.
-St Marys church Kadayanickadu is a Syro-Malabar Catholic community church under Archeparchy of Changanassery.
+St Mary’s Church, Kadayanickadu is a Syro-Malabar Catholic church under the Archeparchy of Changanassery dedicated to Our Lady of Dolours.

 Snake worship prevailed here from very long times.
 The Sarpakavu at Vellachira, Kannankavu, Pulinthara and Palathu are owned by the respective families.